NextGen-Environmental-Sensor-Lab/RS232-2-Sheets-ESP/README.md

  - Device I made uses a Wemos D1 Mini and a MAX3232 for rs232-to-3.3v logic translation.
  - Will prob work fine with any ESP board.
- - It will has a settings provisioning mode for WiFi SSID and PASSCODE, and GOOGLESCRIPT_ID through an Access Point and a simple Web Server
+ - It has a settings provisioning mode for WiFi SSID and PASSCODE, and GOOGLESCRIPT_ID through an Access Point and a simple Web Server
  - It will save setting in EEPROM
  - It uses a Google Script deployed to get the data through HTTP and put into the Google Sheet.
 See file *.gs.